 We descend into a huge valley, which can only mean we’re going up much of the rest of the afternoon, back to the height we just came down from.
 I wish there was a huge zipline across to save us all the trouble.We get a little lost at the bottom…classic CDT nonsense.
 We have to hike across a meadow where there are some poles but no trail.
 The CDT utilizes a series of trails that probably already existed but there are places where they don’t all connect perfectly.
 This is one place.

 We climb steeply next to a stream but the trail is at least in great shape.
 We stop to collect some water but there are no trees to hang my gravity filter so I fashion a tripod from trekking poles.
 As we sit by the stream, a family of moose wonder by: a bull, cow and two calves.
 That makes about 8 moose sightings for the day.

 Then it’s back to willow-bashing and going straight up hillsides.
 Above in the tundra, I have a great 360 view of the progress we have made through the San Juans.
 It starts all the way over by San Luis Peak, then Snow Mesa, down to Slumgulian Pass, up to the ridges along the CT High Point, through the crazy terrain around Sheep Mountain (a prominent red volcanic dome), through all the valleys of today, past the Window, and finally the deep valley we just climbed from.
 What a jumbled bunch of rock we’ve navigated going on 5 days!

 To the south and east is a lot of haze.
-There is a fire somewhere and I just hope it’s not affecting the trail.
-I can also see a plume of smoke to the northeast, far far away (I find out later it’s near Salida).
+There’s a fire somewhere and I just hope it’s not affecting the trail.
+I can also see a plume of smoke to the northeast, far far away (I find out later the fire’s near Salida).
 We’ve been lucky to not be affected by fires all trail.